roman0x58/jenia/README.md

 [travis-url]: https://travis-ci.org/roman0x58/jenia

 ## - about
-**Jenia** is an open-source cross-platform application that provide a usable GUI interface for Jenkins Cl.
+**Jenia** is an open-source cross-platform application that provide a usable GUI interface for Jenkins CI.
 It should make you happy to build your code every day.
-This application have been created as a hobby project and the first purpose of it is to build your Jenkins Cl jobs quickly and less painfully, becuase IMHO the Jenkins UI is a bit ugly and unsable.
+This application have been created as a hobby project and the first purpose of it is to build your Jenkins CI jobs quickly and less painfully, becuase IMHO the Jenkins UI is a bit ugly and unsable.
 Jenia built on [Electron](https://electron.atom.io/) and uses [Mithril](https://mithril.js.org).

 ![Jenia](./demo.gif)